 If you live in Iceland, then you will need to apply for something called Biometrics.
 The Biometric system uses facial and fingerprint recognition to help monitor who comes in and leaves Canada’s borders.

-Biometrics were created to help reduce the issues of online fraud and identity theft.
+Biometrics was created to help reduce the issues of online fraud and identity theft.
 Below is a quick video that explains how it works.

 You should only worry about applying for your Biometrics at a certain point in your visa application.
 You will normally be contacted by the IRCC via email to inform you that you need to apply.